-The desire of the mobile network operators is to add value to the P2P data flows and to turn them into services they can charge for.
-At least some control over traffic and content should be possible, while preserving the basic P2P user experience and connectivity.
+The desire of mobile network operators is to add value to the P2P data flows and to turn P2P into a service they can charge for.
+When creating such services operators retain control on traffic and content.
+However the basic P2P user experience and connectivity should be preserved.
 In this paper, which is an extension of [4], we describe such a service and analyze its impact on the network usage by means of a simulation.

 This paper is structured as follows.
 In Sec.
 2, we analyze the requirements and objectives of mobile P2P systems.
 We also analyze the problems of mobile P2P file sharing systems, and map out possible solutions.
 In Sec.
 3, we present our proposed mobile P2P architecture.
+We identify key concepts (Sec.
+3.1), describe our extension of the eDonkey architecture (Sec.
+3.2) and introduce the Cache Peer (Sec.
+3.3), the enhanced Indexing Server (Sec.
+3.4) and the Crawler (Sec.
+3.5).
 Sec.
 3.6 identifies caching parameters and introduces caching strategies for mobile networks.
-In order to evaluate the system performance, we define a simulation model in Sec.
-4. The numerical results in Sec.
-5 focus on the evaluation of cache strategies.
-It is concluded which fits best for P2P traffic and the restrictions imposed by mobile networks are outlined.
+In order to evaluate the system performance, we define a simulation model.
+Sec.
+4 outlines the restrictions imposed by mobile networks and concludes the cache strategy which fits best for P2P traffic.
+Sec.
+5 presents the numerical evaluated cache strategies.
 Finally, Sec.
-6 concludes this work.
+6 summarizes the efforts achieved so far and gives an outlook.